 Short stature may be a normal expression of a person's genetic potential and, therefore, the growth rate is normal.
 Short stature may also be a result of a condition that causes growth failure and a growth rate that is slower than normal.

 A child is considered to be short if he or she has a height below the 3rd or 5th percentile on a growth chart.
-About 3%-5% percent of all children are considered to be short.
+A low percentage of all children are considered to be short.
 However, many of these children have normal growth velocities.
 The children who fall into this group include those with familial short stature or constitutional growth delay.
 Those with familial short stature are born with genes that determine their short height, and they usually have parents who are short.
 Constitutional growth delay is a term used to describe children who are small for their age but who have a normal growth rate.
 Of all children with short stature, only a few have a specific treatable medical condition.

 The most rapid phase of growth occurs in the mother's uterus.
 After birth, the growth rate gradually declines over the first several years of life.
 At birth, the average length of a newborn is 20 inches; at 1 year, the average height is about 30 inches; at 2 years, the average height is about 35 inches; and at 3 years, the average height is about 38 inches.
 After 3 years and until puberty, linear growth continues at a relatively constant rate of 2 inches per year.

 Stephen Kemp, MD, PhD